-Even if small, the emission from the fi lamentary regions could bias, via projection effects, the correct estimate of the cluster luminosities.
-In order to check this effect we compare the values obtained by considering the gas particles inside the virial radius only (see $L{\rm X}$ reported in Table 1) to the values obtained by integrating the two-dimensional flux map, which also include the contribution of particles which appear inside the virial radius only in projection.
-In general we find that the increase of the luminosity is always smaller than 10 per cent.
+Even if small, the emission from the filamentary regions could bias, via projection effects, the correct estimate of the cluster luminosities.
+In order to check this effect, we compare the values obtained by considering the gas particles inside the virial radius only (see L_X reported in Table 1) to the values obtained by integrating the two-dimensional flux map, which also include the contribution of particles which appear inside the virial radius only in projection.
+In general, we find that the increase of the luminosity is always smaller than 10 per cent.
 The only exception is the y-projection (last panel), where the two objects B and D are superimposed and appear as a unique (double) cluster: in this case the luminosity, which would be assigned to it, is very close to the sum of the (virial) luminosities of the two components.

-5.3 SZ effect In the central column of Fig. 9 we show for the three different projections the resulting maps for the Compton-y parameter: they are computed by applying a method similar to that adopted for the X-ray SB, i.e. using the SPH kernel.
+5.3 SZ effect

+In the central column of Fig. 9, we show for the three different projections the resulting maps for the Compton-y parameter: they are computed by applying a method similar to that adopted for the X-ray SB, that is, using the SPH kernel.
 When compared to the corresponding X-ray maps, the signal appears as coming from more extended regions: this is the obvious consequence of the different dependence of the signal amplitude on the gas density.
 Unlike in the X-ray maps, the SZ maps reveal a weak evidence of the existence of two-dimensional structures connecting the most massive clusters.
 This is particularly evident in the last projection.
 This general result is confirmed by the trend of the Compton-y parameter along the paths, shown in Fig. 10.
 The smallest substructures, from which a significant X-ray emission is coming, are not revealed by the SZ effect.
-On the contrary, the regions corresponding to the galaxy cluster signal are quite extended, with a smooth profile which is slowly declining outwards, with no evident signature of a transition at the virial radius.
-Along the bridges connecting the largest objects the Compton-y parameter is very flat, with values of the order of $10^{-6}$ .
-Outside the fi laments, as can be read off the colour scale in Fig. 9, the Compton-y parameter drops to values of the order of $10^{-9} - 10^{-10}$ .
-Notice that similar results have been obtained by Nath & Silk (2001), who estimated the heating of the ICM due to shocks arising from structure formation, with the aid of the Zel'dovich approximation.
-In order to understand the impact of projection effects on the measurements of the SZ effect by the clusters embedded into the fi lamentary structure, we fi rst evaluate y towards the cluster centres considering only the gas particles which are contained in their virial regions.
+In contrast, the regions corresponding to the galaxy cluster signal are quite extended, with a smooth profile which is slowly declining outwards, with no evident signature of a transition at the virial radius.
+Along the bridges connecting the largest objects, the Compton-y parameter is very flat, with values of the order of 10^{-6} .
+Outside the filaments, as can be read off the colour-scale in Fig. 9, the Compton-y parameter drops to values of the order of $10^{-9}-10^{-10}$.
+Note that similar results have been obtained by Nath & Silk (2001), who estimated the heating of the intracluster medium due to shocks arising from structure formation, with the aid of the Zel'dovich approximation.

+In order to understand the impact of projection effects on the measurements of the SZ effect by the clusters embedded into the filamentary structure, we first evaluate y towards the cluster centres considering only the gas particles which are contained in their virial regions.
 The mean of the values obtained considering three different cartesian projections is reported for each of the most massive clusters in Table 1.
-We fi nd that, by varying the line of sight, the signal changes by up to 20 per cent for cluster B and by up to 7 per cent for the other objects.
-Recalculating the Compton-y parameter
+We find that, by varying the line of sight, the signal changes by up to 20 per cent for cluster B and by up to 7 per cent for the other objects.
+Recalculating the Compton-y parameter after including all gas particles within the ZHR box, we find that further fluctuations of the order of 10 per cent are possible.
+In practice, changing the line of sight and including the effect produced by the surrounding filamentary structure can vary the measurement of the SZ effect for a cluster by up to 30 per cent.